 This is the annual water quality report card that we prepare and deliver to our customers and the public.
 It contains important information about the quality of drinking water we distribute to our customers and other information about the water supply system.
 I apologize for the redundant nature of the report.
 Much of the text in this annual document is the same each year.
-Our system simply does not change that much from year to year and much of the text is required by regulation.
+Our system simply does not change that much from year to year and much of the text is required under MassDEP and Federal Safe Drinking Water Act regulations.
 As last year's report was in full compliance, I have not removed much and have added only a few paragraphs.
-The tables on page two detail the results of our 2010 water quality analysis.
+The tables on page two detail the results of our 2011 water quality analysis.
 These are fully updated and are the key elements of this report.
 I suggest that everyone read this report but if pressed for time, I hope you will at least scan the list of detected contaminants and possible health effects they could cause.